diegosouza007/diegosouza007/README.md

 # Hi there 👋

 I'm studying new technologies to work as a Full Stack developer.
-My next challenge when end my actual course is to have experience at Bootcamp Gostack at Rocketseat to increase my skills on the most modern technologies of web and mobile.
+My next challenge when ends my actual course is to have experience at Bootcamp Ignite at Rocketseat to increase my skills on the most modern technologies of web and mobile.

 - 🌱 I’m currently learning HTML, CSS, JavaScript.
 - :writing_hand: I will learn React, React Native, NodeJS, TypeScript